The UNC CFAR Traditional Award RFP guidance for proposals should be used unless otherwise noted in this NOSI

 Request for Proposals for HIV/COVID-19 Small Grants

-Similar to a recent NIH NOSI on this topic, there is interest in describing the effect of the COVID-19 pandemic on HIV prevention, incidence, transmission and health outcomes, including HIV care both in the US and globally.
+Similar to an NIH NOSI on this topic, there is interest in describing the effect of the COVID-19 pandemic on HIV prevention, incidence, transmission and health outcomes, including HIV care both in the US and globally.
 It has been well documented that people living with HIV and at risk of HIV experience many of the same health disparities that increase risk of COVID-19 infection and morbidity.
 Research to better understand these dual epidemics and how prevention and care can better address vulnerabilities and increasing access to prevention and care are needed.
 Priority will be given, but not limited, to studies that address topics of health disparities and/or vulnerable populations.

 Similar to the NIH NOSI, we are interested in research in epidemiology, social and behavioral sciences, and HIV prevention and clinical care including: